learncytech4good/youtube_tutorials/indexer-clustering-setup/indexer-clustering-setup.md

 8. **Verification**
    - Verify that the index is reflected on each indexer in the cluster.

-# Indexer Clustering Management Commands
+## Indexer Clustering Management Commands

-## Command Reference

 This table provides a set of commands for managing a Splunk clustered environment.
 These commands help in configuring, validating, applying, and monitoring cluster bundles.